waku-org/docs.waku.org/docs/guides/js-waku/store-retrieve-messages.md

 ```

 :::tip Congratulations!
 You have successfully retrieved and filtered historical messages on a light node using the `Store` protocol.
+For a working demo, check out the [store-js](https://github.com/waku-org/js-waku-examples/tree/master/examples/store-js) and [store-reactjs-chat](https://github.com/waku-org/js-waku-examples/tree/master/examples/store-reactjs-chat) examples.
 :::